 Learnerships are learning programmes that lead to an occupational qualification.
 This includes classroom-based learning at the institute and on-the-job training at our research farms.
-The learnerships are available:
+The learnerships available are:

-- The Services Sector Education and Training Authority (SETA) is a government body responsible for organising education and training programmes within a specific sector.
+- The Services Sector Education and Training Authority (SETA) is a government body that organises education and training programmes within a specific sector.
 There are 21 sectors, and each sector has its own SETA.
 Find out more.